Skip to Content

 As soon as we have received an application, we will provide a written acknowledgement of receipt.
 We will then check through the application to make sure all sections have been completed and that supporting evidence has been provided, to enable the independent panel to then assess the application.
 We may contact the applicant’s estate agent(s) or other persons to independently verify information contained in the application.

-Please take a look at our interim property hardship scheme policy to consider whether you might eligible.
+Please take a look at our interim property hardship scheme policy (PDF) to consider whether you might eligible.

 Next steps